dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

     - **[Use configuration designer](#use-configuration-designer)**
     - **[Enter XML data](#enter-xml-data)**
 10. Once you have added your XML information, choose **OK**, and then choose **Add** to add the configuration policy.
 The overview blade for the configuration policy will be displayed.
-11. Select **Assignments** to display the include and exclude options for apply the policy to groups of users.
+11. Select **Assignments** to display the include and exclude options.

     ![Policy assignments](./media/app-config-policy01.png)
 12. Select **All Users** on the **Include** tab.